Arrkangel/ROME/README.md

-ROME
+RÖME
 ====

 It wasn't built in a day...

-When in ROME, format code as the ROME does
+When in RÖME, format code as the RÖME does

 All filepaths lead to ROME